DarienLibrary/website_content/content/_finished/teachers_schools/schools.md

 <br />

 ### Meeting Rooms
 Host your planning or parenting meetings in one of our many [meeting rooms](/meeting-rooms "Meeting rooms") or recommend the rooms to your students.
 The rooms range from silent study to group work that can accommodate up to eight patrons.
-The rooms are popular around midterms and finals, so [request](/request-study-room "Request a study room") a study room up a month in advance.
+The rooms are popular around midterms and finals, so [request](/request-study-room "Request a study room") a study room up 14 days in advance.

 </div>
 </div>